GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-take-photos-to-verify-your-identity._en.md

 ### Login.gov couldn't verify my ID

-If you submit your photos and get an error message that we could not verify your ID, check that you are using an [accepted ID type](/help/verify-your-identity/accepted-id-type/).
+If you submit your photos and get an error message that we couldn't verify your ID, check that you are using an [accepted ID type](/help/verify-your-identity/accepted-id-type/).

 Make sure that your name, address, and other information on your ID can be easily read.
 Avoid bright light, glare, or shadows that make it hard to read the ID.